RunLLM/gitbook/integrations/compute-systems/apache-spark-on-aws-emr.md

 When this is executed by either eagerly executing the operator or by publishing a workflow, Aqueduct will use Livy endpoint to submit your function to be executed on your Spark cluster.&#x20;

 {% hint style="info" %}
 The nature of Aqueduct's Spark integration requires us to execute a full workflow on the Jobs Cluster once it's created.
-That means that Aqueduct currently only supports running a whole workflow — rather than a single operator — on Databricks.
-As such, you cannot publish a workflow that executes only a subset of its operators on Databricks. &#x20;
+That means that Aqueduct currently only supports running a whole workflow — rather than a single operator — on Spark.
+As such, you cannot publish a workflow that executes only a subset of its operators on Spark. &#x20;
 {% endhint %}